 Introductory course in which students explore the role of informational systems in business organizations and how these informational systems are developed according to managerial/organizational needs.
-In addition, students will study the functions and uses of software technologies service design, strategic capacity planning, process selection and computer hardware that businesses use in order to solve their information systems needs.
+In addition, students will study the functions and uses of software technologies and computer hardware that businesses use in order to solve their information systems needs.
 [Fa,Sp]